¶ Linux

 For the Debian / Ubuntu / Raspbian beginners there isn't an Apt Repository or Deb package.

-If you want an easy life, follow this community provided and maintained Easy Install
+If you want an easy life, follow this community provided and maintained Easy Install script for a base Debian (Raspbian / Raspberry Pi OS) / Ubuntu install.

 For the official installation instructions that are 'Hands on' follow the Debian / Ubuntu Hands on Install steps further below.